yunusasuroglu/php-laravel-rentecar-erp/README.md

 ## Company Dashboard

-Dashboard used by companies with multiple company modules.
-You can access all links on the dashboard from the side menu.
+Dashboard used by companies with more than one company module.
+You can access all the links in the dashboard from the side menu.
+You can use all the modules required for vehicle management, customer management, contract management and car rental companies from this panel.

 <p align="center" style="display: flex; justify-content: center; gap: 20px;">
   <a href="https://github.com/yunusasuroglu">